-- In the Windows menu, enter Start > Run > <install_path>/IQ-15_1/bin32/getiqinfo.bat on a 32-bit platform or <install_path>/IQ-15_1/bin64/getiqinfo.bat((on a 64-bit platform. - 2 As the program prompts you, enter: - The directory of the database file.
+- 1. Start the script according to your platform: - At the UNIX command prompt, in the IQ-15_3/bin32 directory (on a 32-bit platform) or the IQ-15_3/bin64 directory (on a 64-bit platform), type: getiginfo.sh - In Windows, select Start > Run > <install_path> \IQ-15_3\bin32\getiqinfo.bat on a 32-bit platform or <install_path>\IQ-15_3\bin64\getiqinfo.bat((on a 64-bit platform. - 2.
+As the program prompts you, enter: - The directory of the database file.
 This is also the default location of the .iqmsg file, and the stktrc.iq file on UNIX. - The base name of the database file (the file name without the .db suffix).
-This is also the default base name of the .iqmsg file. - Other directories to search for these files - Sybase IQ engine name (server name) and port number for this database server - User ID and password with DBA privileges for this database - The full path to the configuration file used to start the Sybase IQ server, if one was used - The full path to the output file in the -zo server option, if one was specified
+This is also the default base name of the .iqmsg file. - Other directories to search for these files

+- Sybase IQ engine name (server name) and port number for this database server - User ID and password with DBA privileges for this database - The full path to the configuration file used to start the Sybase IQ server, if one was used - The full path to the output file in the -zo server option, if one was specified